 Once you have the information to hand, go to Settings > Passwords & Accounts > Add Account, then tap the Other option at the bottom of the list.

-Fill in the email address, password, and a description (this can be whatever you like), then tap Next.
-If you're in luck then you might find that all of the necessary details are completed automatically, but if that's not the case then you'll see a page where you can enter them.
+Fill in the email address and password, and a description (this can be whatever you like), then tap Next.
+If you're in luck then you might find that all the necessary details are completed automatically, but if that's not the case then you'll see a page where you can enter them.

 Select between either a POP or IMAP account (your provider will tell you which one you have), then complete the rest of the fields.
 When it's all done, tap Next then Save and you should start to see messages appearing in the Mail app.